LiskHQ/lisk-contracts/documentation/swap-and-bridge.md

 ## Rationale

-Each `SwapAndBridge` contract supports a single wrapped LST.
-We specified it to be as compatible as possible with a wide range of protocols.
+Each `SwapAndBridge` contract supports a single wrapped LST, hence for each wrapped LST one wishes to support, a different `SwapAndBridge` contract needs to be deployed.
+We specified the contract to be as compatible as possible with a wide range of protocols.
 The minimum requirements are that the LST contract exposes the `receive` fallback to perform the staking and conversion of ETH to LST.

 The `SwapAndBridge` contract itself uses the `receive` fallback as a shortcut to the the swap-and-bridge flow, so that users can send ETH to the contract and receive L2 LST directly.